Two valuable new databases

 We are happy to announce that we can now offer access to two very valuable new databases : Oxford Biblical Studies Online and Oxford Islamic Studies Online.
 We are beginning to build up our holdings in electronic reference, so that our users will have access to high-quality encyclopedias, dictionaries, histories, handbooks and so on, even when you are not inside the UPSem Library.

 These two Oxford products have an odd characteristic you should know about.
 At this time, it is necessary to use separate links for on-campus and off-campus access.
 You will find both links on our Online Databases page.

-If you are on the Richmond or Charlotte campus (or inside our IP network, as at BTSR), click on the on-campus link, and you should connect with the database site immediately.
+If you are on the Richmond or Charlotte campus, click on the on-campus link, and you should connect with the database site immediately.
 If you are a current student, faculty or staff member and you are using a computer outside our network, click on the off-campus link, and you will be asked to login.
 Enter your barcode and PIN and you should be able to access the database.
 We hope to be able to provide one link for each of these Oxford products in the near future.

 Here are some descriptions of the two new reference databases :

 Texts from selected Oxford Bibles can be viewed in side-by-side display with the user’s choice of commentary and annotations from the Study Bibles, the stand-alone Oxford Bible Commentary, and A-Z concordances for the NRSV and NAB translations.
 The Bible content is supplemented by collections of major apocryphal Old and New Testament texts in translation.